deya-eldeen/blog/_posts/post/2021-11-14-swift-variables-and-constants.md

 ## Swift Variables and Constants: The Basics

-In `Swift`, the way you store data hinges on two keywords: `let` for constants and `var` for variables.
+In Swift, the way you store data hinges on two keywords: `let` for constants and `var` for variables.
 This distinction is not just syntactical but plays a critical role in ensuring the safety, performance, and clarity of your code.

-For example, consider a `Customer` class in `Swift`:
+For example, consider a `Customer` class in Swift:
 ```swift
 class Customer {
   let id = 22034